 Hi!
-I’m Jenifer, the main voice behind The Evolista.
-I’m a native Californian that lives in Portugal with my husband.
+I’m Jenifer, the voice behind The Evolista.
+I’m a native Californian that moved to Portugal with my husband.

 At 17, I took my first group trip to Europe with no one that I knew.
 You guessed it, my mom found another ad and and gave me the trip as a graduation present. 😂

 Travel Can Lead to Marriage